What Vitamin Supplements Should You Take On A Keto Diet?

 Your body stores sugar as glycogen when you’re on a high-carb diet, which is your energy reserve.
-So if you decide not to eat for a few hours and do some exercise, your glycogen will be used as fuel to keep your body going.
+So if you decide not to eat for a few hours and do some exercise, glycogen will be used as fuel to keep your body going.

 Our bodies require a lot of water to store glycogen, so losing several pounds of water weight is normal when you first jump on the keto diet.
 As you lose this water, your kidneys excrete electrolytes, which can lead to deficiencies in sodium, potassium and magnesium.
-There’s also a good chance you’ll experience headaches and muscle cramps when your body continues to excrete these electrolytes.
+There’s also a good chance you’ll experience headaches and muscle cramps as your body continues to excrete these electrolytes.

-So it’s important to ensure you’re getting enough from food or a supplement to prevent these side effects and maintain a healthy balance.
+It's important to ensure you’re getting enough from food or a supplement to prevent these side effects and maintain a healthy balance.

 Recommended intake of electrolytes